edgelesssys/constellation/docs/docs/getting-started/install.md

 ## Set up cloud credentials

-The CLI makes authenticated calls to the CSP API.
+Constellation makes authenticated calls to the CSP API.
 Therefore, you need to set up Constellation with the credentials for your CSP.

 :::tip
 If you don't have a cloud subscription, you can also set up a [local Constellation cluster using virtualization](../getting-started/first-steps-local.md) for testing.